DS3Lab/cognival-cli/README.md

         - modalities: Allows to populate or edit combinations of cognitive-sources of an entire modality and corresponding embeddings
         - cognitive-sources: Specifies either single, multiple or all installed cognitive sources (`[all]`) for editing or population.
         - embeddings: Specifies either single, multiple or all installed cognitive sources (`[all]`) for editing or population.
-        - single-edit: When editing combinations featuring multiple embeddings, whether to edit the embeddings specifics for all embeddings at once (`False`) or one by one.
-Note that when specifying multiple cognitive sources, specifics are adjusted across all sources at once.
-Thus, the command must be called for each source individually if separate parametrizations are required
+        - single-edit: When editing combinations featuring multiple embeddings, whether to edit the embeddings specifics for all embeddings at once (`False`) or one by one. parametrizations are required
         - edit-cog-source-params: Whether to edit parameters of the cognitive source.
 In general, this is only required when in the case of a multi-feature source, not all features are to be evaluated.